scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

-Attempt to remove afflictions from a group of creatures.
-Targeting up to 5 creatures, make a spellcasting roll adding 1 Terrible die for each creature added.
-On success you remove two negative conditions effecting each creature.
-Mass Cleanse can remove Slow, Poison, Hex, Daze, Stun, Blind, Weaken, and Fear or a single condition from a spell of 4th level or lower, such as _Petrify_.
+Attempt to remove afflictions from up to 5 creatures.
+Make a spellcasting roll against a terrible die for each creature targeted.
+On success you remove two negative conditions affecting each creature.
+Mass Cleanse can remove slow, poison, hex, daze, stun, blind, weaken, fear, or a single condition from a spell of 4th level or lower, such as _Petrify_.

-Add a normal die for every level above 5th.
+Add a normal die for every level cast above 5th.

 ___
 #### Radiance